stanford-futuredata/FAST/docs/tutorial.md

   * Compute magnitudes

 !!! info
-    The following sections of the tutorial are not a part of FAST but are optional steps to take for phase picking and earthquake location.
+    * The following tutorials are not a part of FAST, but are optional next steps to take for phase picking with SeisBench, earthquake location with HYPOINVERSE, and mapping/visualization with PyGMT.
+    * The same commands below should run within the [Docker container](setup_docker.md), but replace the path `~/FAST/` with `root@555d364b63d7:/app/FAST/`

 ## **Phase Picking**

 ### Cut SAC Files

-* Cut the continuous seismic data based on the detection results from FAST
+* Cut short event waveform files in SAC format from the continuous seismic data at all stations, based on the detection results from FAST.
+* Cut from the original unfiltered continuous seismic data at full sampling rate (usually 100 sps), not the decimated filtered continuous seismic data used to run FAST.
+* In this example, the event waveform time windows are 180 seconds long, 60 seconds before detection time, 120 seconds after detection time.

 ```
-~/quake_tutorial/utils/events$ python cut_event_files.py
+(eq_fast) ~/FAST/utils/events$ python cut_event_files.py
 ```

 * Check for cut files in:

 ```
-~/quake_tutorial/data/event_ids/
+(eq_fast) ~/FAST/data/event_ids
 ```

 * Example: